 There are two very bad situations:

-The first is when you have a CEO that is very strong at product and vision, but he feels that he wants to hire a VP Product (or more often his board pushes him to hire a VP Product), and he thinks he should be hiring someone in his own image, or at least like him in that he’s also very visionary.
+The first is when you have a CEO that is very strong at product and vision, but the CEO feels that she wants to hire a VP Product (or more often his board pushes the CEO to hire a VP Product), and she thinks she should be hiring someone in her own image, or at least like her in that she’s also very visionary.
 The result here is typically an immediate clash and usually a short tenure for the VP Product.
 If this position looks like a revolving door, it’s very possible that’s what’s going on.

-The second bad situation is when the CEO is not strong at vision, but he also hires someone in his own image.
+The second bad situation is when the CEO is not strong at vision, but she also hires someone in her own image.
 This doesn’t result in the clash (they often get along great), but it does leave a serious void in terms of vision and this causes frustration among the product team, poor morale across the company, and usually a lack of innovation.

 The key here is that the VP Product needs to complement the CEO.
 If you have a strong visionary CEO, there may be some very strong VP Product candidates that won’t want the position because they know that in this company, their job is primarily to execute the vision of the CEO.

-If you’re wondering what to do when you have a CEO that thinks he’s a strong visionary leader, but the rest of the company knows he’s not, you need a very special head of product, one that is a strong visionary, but also has the ability and willingness to convince the CEO the vision was all his idea.
+If you’re wondering what to do when you have a CEO that thinks she’s a strong visionary leader, but the rest of the company knows she’s not, you need a very special head of product, one that is a strong visionary, but also has the ability and willingness to convince the CEO the vision was all her idea.

 There are many aspects that contribute to a team’s ability to execute consistently, rapidly, and effectively.
 The person certainly should be expert on modern forms of product planning, customer discovery, product discovery, and product development process, but execution also means that they know how to work effectively as part of your size organization.